 Let’s find out!

 First, let’s go over what’s happening to your coffee as it ages by using a familiar example: apples.
 Chances are you’ve bitten into an apple and as you were eating it, a little bit of browning occurred.
 That’s oxidation, and the same thing that happened there is happening to your coffee beans.
 Oxidation dulls the flavors of your coffee just like it does any other food (among other factors), and thus fresh roasted coffee is going to have the most vibrant, lively taste.
+We consider a coffee fresh and vibrant until around 4 to 5 weeks off roast.

 So to recap and expand: